anlandu/conText/DAILY_PROGRESS.md

 Partner work days!

 ### 2.19
 Reworked the filenaming system, as special characters kept raising issues as I parsed the top 100 books.
 Still ironing out wrinkles in some files, almost have a complete and accurate dictionary of word lengths--should accomplish this tonight.
-Hopefully we can reuse lots of this code for top words.
+Hopefully we can reuse lots of this code for top sentences.

+### 2.20-21
+Got AverageWordLength and AverageSentLength working; both now return the book with the closest lengths to the given Project Gutenberg txt URL.
+Will likely work on POS tagging now, along with contributing more to my partner's project, and expanding to other text files (not just Gutenberg URLs).